 As with other Florida accident cases, you have up to four years to file your claim as stipulated in the statute of limitations, according to Florida Statutes §95.11.
 This is regardless of whether you suffered injuries, property damage, or both.
 However, if the rear-end collision resulted in death, you only have two years to do so.
 Be sure to submit within the allotted time, as your case will be dismissed if it misses the deadline.

 You can ask an attorney for help to determine exactly how much time you have left.
 They can also check your progress and assist you in working on your case to finish it faster.

 We Can Provide Legal Support

 While you can sue for truck rear-end collision, it can involve a long and arduous process.
 For one, you would have to learn all the local and federal laws that regulate trucks.
 You would also need to spend time gathering evidence and presenting it as per the court’s requirements, which will require legal expertise.

 Fortunately, the Law Offices of Anidjar & Levine can help.
-We have handled trucking, motorcycle, and other types of auto accident cases in Fort Lauderdale and various parts of Florida since 2005.
+We have handled trucking, Fort Lauderdale motorcycle accidents, and other types of auto accident cases in Fort Lauderdale and various parts of Florida since 2005.
 We can serve as your legal representative when negotiating with insurance providers or bringing your case to trial.